pamtrak06/mapserver6.4.1-ubuntu14.04/README.md

 ```

 Data are shared between host (/usr/local/mapserver) and container (/maps).
-All *.map file could be stored in /maps ans data in /maps/data
+All *.map file could be stored in /maps and data in /maps/data

 Open a terminal session on a running container
 ```